 Contribution margin is the amount left after we deduct the variable cost from revenue.
 It measures the more contribution company makes, the better it is.
 They will have a high chance of generating more profit while the fixed cost remains the same.
 If the contribution margin is negative, it means the company will make a loss even they increase the sale volume.

 Contribution margin usually calculates for:

 - Total contribution: it is the contribution margin of the whole company.
 It can tell the amount which we will use to pay total fixed costs and remain as the profit for company.

-- By Product line: Each product will generate different contribution margin, so management has to aware of that and set a strategy.
-They are highly likely to increase sale and production of high contribution margin product.
-On the other hand, they may decrease or stop the production of low contribution margin product.
+- By Product line: Each product will generate a different contribution margin, so management has to be aware of that and set a strategy.
+They are highly likely to increase sales and production of high contribution margin products.
+On the other hand, they may decrease or stop the production of low contribution margin products.

-- By individual product: contribution per unit also be calculated in order to help management to predict the company profit base on the sale quantities.
+- By individual product: contribution per unit also be calculated in order to help management to predict the company profit based on the sale quantities.

 Contribution margin = Sale – Variable Cost

 It means that for one unit of product sale, the company receives a contribution of $ 60 to settle for the other expense besides variable cost.

 Contribution margin ratio is the percentage of contribution margin over the sale.
 With this percentage, we can calculate the contribution margin from the monthly or annual sale.

 Contribution margin ratio = (Sale – Variable Cost ) / Sale